New Features in Syncrify 2.6Release date: July 07, 2011

 Skipping matched files

-Running a File-diff report on a data set containing thousands of file can create a hugh HTML report.
+Running a File-diff report on a data set containing thousands of file can create a huge HTML report.
 Therefore, in order to minimize the report size, leave the checkbox selected.